jamesmh/coravel/DocsV2/docs/Queuing/README.md

   public async Task Invoke()
   {
-    // `this.Parameters` will be available to use now.
+    // `this.Payload` will be available to use now.
   }
 }
 ```